 Tallest Mountains in North America

-The highest mountain in North America was originally known as Denali, then Mount McKinley.
+The tallest mountain in the US and all of North America was originally known as Denali, then Mount McKinley.
 In 2015, about a century after the switch, President Obama officially renamed the mountain to what Alaska’s Native population had called it all along.

 Denali, which means “the high one,” was named thusly because of its imposing, 20,310-foot stature.